 Bangladesh Investment Development Authority (BIDA) will promote Chinese investment through supporting research and development activities with local trade body.

-The national investment agency made the pledge while dealing an agreement with Bangladesh China Chamber of Commerce and Industry (BCCCI) on Monday.
+The national investment agency made the pledge while made an agreement with Bangladesh China Chamber of Commerce and Industry (BCCCI) on Monday.

 “China is now controlling 18.6 percent of international trade and 15 percent of investment globally.
 Bida registered 770 million US dollar investment proposal from Chinese entrepreneurs,” Sirazul Islam said.